Chia-Network/clvm_tools_rs/HOW_CHIALISP_IS_COMPILED.md

 Next, let desugaring takes place (it is intentded that this will be lifted out of codegen to a separate pass).

+"Let" desugaring (let forms are used in lisp-like languages to bind additional variables to new expressions, as in this example:

+    (mod (A B)
+      (let ((a-greater-than-2 (> 2 A)))
+        (c (i a-greater-than-2 B A) (i a-greater-than-2 (* 2 B) (* 2 A)))
+        )

-Let desugaring inspects each defun (because they appear in the compiled code) for let forms and produces a list of new forms that must be re-inspected.
+inspects each defun (because they appear in the compiled code) and the program's body for let forms and produces a list of new forms that must be re-inspected.
 When no new forms are generated for any helper form, the full set of generated helpers and the original are introduced to either the defun set or the inline set in the PrimaryCodegen based on their type.
 This will be a bit more flexible when desugaring has its own definite pass as we'll have freedom to rearrange the inlining without disturbing codegen itself.